Last Updated: June 28, 2021

 *Please note that our protocols may change in response to public health developments related to COVID-19

-We are taking measures to ensure each student’s safety and health is protected as much as possible.
-As you may know, the Ontario government has expanded the number of people allowed to gather indoors to 50, as of August 21st, 2020.
-In order to meet these requirements we have decided to take a number of steps to reduce the number of people gathered on our floor at any given time.
-For this reason, we ask all students to remain in their class cohorts from the beginning of the school day until its end, including during snack breaks.
-We have thought through how to maximize each space we occupy in the building to ensure students are as distanced from each other as possible.
-Lastly, we intend to take advantage of St. Alban's Square’s (the Parkette on Barton St.), located within a 5 min walk of 918 Bathurst to hold as many classes outdoors as weather permits.
+In order to meet provincial requirements we have decided to take a number of steps to minimize the number of people gathered in any enclosed space at any given time.
+All students are masked and remain 2 metres apart in their class cohorts from the beginning of the school day until its end, including during snack breaks.
+Whenever the weather permits, classes may be held at St. Alban's Square’s (the Parkette on Barton St.), located within a 5 min walk of 918 Bathurst.

 Unfortunately, we have also decided to cancel the communal snack-time for now.
 While this was a central part of our community at the Shule, it was also a time when there were many interactions between students, parents, and staff.
-We therefore invite you to send your children to the Shule with snacks and drinks, and a staggered Snack Time will take place in the classroom.
 Chug (art/music/podcast/cooking clubs) and all other activities, as described in the class schedule (in blue) will continue to take place on a staggered class-by-class basis, with increased disinfecting and PPE supplies.
+Kinder Kaper grownups will also attend wearing masks and maintaining social distance while at the Shule space.

 While we understand that such a tight schedule will be difficult to maintain, we ask for your support and cooperation in making sure the students arrive and leave at the designated times.
 Exceptions can be made on a person-by-person basis, and following consultation with the Education Director.
 Other exceptions will be made for students whose siblings are in different classes.
 In this case, we ask that all siblings arrive at the earlier time and leave at the later departure time, to minimize disruptions to classes.